 Our connect@ groups are small groups that meet mid week.
 Each group has a unique flavor, but all meet to grow in friendship, pray together, encourage each other and enjoy God together.

-We have just started a monthly Sunday lunch for those who are by themselves, or feel vulnerable and lonely.
+We also have a monthly Sunday lunch for those who are by themselves, or feel vulnerable and lonely.

 The Bridge Café

-Since the floods in December 2015, we have been running a temporary café at the Wakefield Road Car Park on the North of the river.
+Since the floods in December 2015, we ran a temporary café at the Wakefield Road Car Park on the North of the river.
+It now runs in the Cockermouth Cricket Club on a Monday morning (11am - 1pm) and Friday morning (10am - 1pm).
 Here, we meet and welcome people who have been affected by the flood.
 We are able to help in many practical ways, and spend time visiting people who live in this area of town.